Jamie-Wubben/audio2srt/README.md

 ![Audio2SRT Screenshot](data/screenshot.png)

-A modern web application that converts audio and video files into SRT subtitles using OpenAI's Whisper model.
+A modern web application that converts audio and video files into SRT subtitles using OpenAI's Whisper model, optimized with faster-whisper for high-performance CPU inference.

 ## Features

 -   **High-Quality Transcription**: Uses OpenAI's Whisper model ("base") for accurate speech-to-text conversion.
+-   **Optimized Performance**: Powered by faster-whisper with 8-bit quantization for 4-5x faster transcription on CPU.
+-   **Performance Profiling**: Built-in time logging for each processing step to monitor performance.
 -   **Modern UI**: A stunning, responsive interface with glassmorphism design.
 -   **File Validation**: Robust client-side and server-side validation to ensure only supported files are processed.
 -   **Loading Feedback**: Visual indicators during the transcription process.